 Do not post anything about your accident on social media.
 Do not post about the extent of your injury, any of the other parties involved, that you filed a personal injury claim, or the mistakes any other party made to cause your accident.

 Why?
 Because insurance providers look at claimants’ social media profiles and if your profile shows that you are not injured as badly as you claim to be injured, the insurance provider can lower your claim’s value or reject it outright.
 Posting about another party involved in your accident can make it look like you have a personal problem with that party, which can also impact your claim.

 Failing to Provide Sufficient, Accurate Evidence to Support your Claim

 There are a few parts to this point.
 One is that when you file a claim alleging that another party’s negligence caused you to suffer an injury, you need to provide enough evidence to clearly illustrate how that party’s actions caused you to suffer your injury.

 Specifically, your evidence has to show that the injury you are recovering from now was directly caused by the accident rather than being an existing condition.
 You can recover compensation if the injury you suffered in your accident is an aggravation of a previous injury, but you must provide clear evidence to demonstrate this.
 Often, providing too little evidence to link your injury to the accident you experienced can invalidate your claim.

 Work with Draper Law Office to Pursue your Personal Injury Claim

 When you are suffering from an injury sustained in an accident, you have the right to pursue monetary compensation for your damages with help from an experienced personal injury lawyer.
-To start working with our team at Draper Law Office, give us a call at 866-767-4711 or visit our firm online to set up your initial consultation in one of our three office locations.
+To start working with our team at Draper Law Office, give us a call at 866-767-4711 or visit our firm online to set up your initial consultation in one of our two office locations.